Estonian Defence Forces: Conscription

 Estonia instituted compulsory military service in late 1991.
-Around 3200 conscripts, including a small number of women, enter military units of the Estonian Defence Forces every year.
-There are no conscripts in the Estonian Air Force.
+Up to 4,100 conscripts, including a small number of women, enter military units of the Estonian Defence Forces every year.
 The service is 11 months long for those trained as junior NCOs, drivers, military policemen and specialists.
 Other soldiers serve 8 months.
 Conscripts are serving in infantry, artillery, air defence, engineering, communications, naval, and combat service support units as well as antitank, recce, mortar, and military police subunits.
 In 2023, the Estonian Minister of Defence proposed extending the maximum term of compulsory service to 12 months for certain specialties.

-According to the National Defence Development Plan, the annual number of conscripts should reach 4000 by 2022 after a revision of medical and physical requirements.
+According to the National Defence Development Plan, the annual number of conscripts should reach 4,000 by 2022 after a revision of medical and physical requirements.
 Increasing the number of soldiers would require more barracks, weapons and other infrastructure.